FluxionNetwork/fluxion/README.md

 A Linux-based operating system.
 We recommend Kali Linux 2 or Kali 2016.1 rolling.
 Kali 2 & 2016 support the latest aircrack-ng versions.
 An external wifi card is recommended.

+## Related work

+For development I use vim and tmux.
+Here are my [dotfiles](https://github.com/deltaxflux/takumi/)
 ## :octocat: Credits
 1. l3op - contributor
 2. dlinkproto - contributor